Piols/CelesteBingoCustomGen/README.txt

 )

 - Go to the generatorHandler.py file and a value to the gameModeDict dictionairy.
-Which key is the name of your generator, and its value is a lambda function from seed to board file.
+Which key is the name of your generator, and its value is a lambda function from json and seed to board file.
+(If you don't want to support any json but want something specific to the gen, simpelly take the json argument but don't use it)

 (The generator will always recieve a number between 0 and 999999 as a string (TODO: Make this not true))